Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 ## Example

-For simplicity, we will assume a pseudo-distributed Hadoop cluster, started by running (depends on the hadoop version, you might need to replace `./bin` with `./sbin`.):
+For simplicity, we will assume a pseudo-distributed Hadoop cluster, started by running:

 ```bash
 $ cd $HADOOP_HOME
 $ bin/stop-all.sh
 $ bin/start-all.sh
 ```

+Depending on the Hadoop version, you may need to replace `./bin` with `./sbin`.

 Start Alluxio locally: